hamdikavak/hamdikavak.github.io/c5_publications.md

 ### Papers in Progress

-1. An Evolution of Verification Perspectives, Characteristics, and Challenges in Modeling and Simulation w/ C.J.
-Lynch, S.Y.
-Diallo, and J.J.
-Padilla
-	Submitted to PLOS ONE.
-Revision in progress.

 2. Simulation for Cybersecurity: State of the Art and Future Directions.
 Kavak et al.
-	Submitted to the Journal of Cybersecurity (Oxford University Press).
-Revision in progress.
+	Revision Submitted to the Journal of Cybersecurity (Oxford University Press).

 4. Verification and Validation as a Service.
-H. Kavak et al. to be submitted to WSC 2020.
+H. Kavak et al.

 <!---1.
 A Patterns of Life Simulation for Urban Science (H. Kavak et al.)--->